lindwell/linux_mint_dotfiles/README.md

 ## How to use my setup

-0. Download apply things from Links section.
+0. Download and apply things from Links section.

 1. run this command to clone this repo